peter88213/nvhelp-en/source/writing.rst

    novelibre screenshot

 If you answer "No", *novelibre* creates a new manuscript document.

-Afterwards, you will now be asked whether you want to open it.
+If you started the export using the **Export** menu command, you will now be asked whether you want to open it.

 .. figure:: _images/writing03.png
    :alt: novelibre screenshot